 Rock Climbing, Badami

 Badami in Karnataka is best known for its ancient Hindu rock-cut temples from the era of the Chalukya dynasty.
-Of course, the town being steeped in Hindu mythology and history will be a marvel for history buffs.
+Of course, the town’s rich Hindu mythology and history will be a marvel for history buffs.
 Also, its rugged sandstone cliffs with horizontal cracks make it an ideal destination for rock climbing.
 What’s more?
 Whether you’ve simply decided to give this sport a try or already are an accomplished climber, dust your hands with chalk powder and get climbing!